Deploying Azure NetApp Files Preview Features Using Terraform AzAPI Provider

 • Volume

-• Export policy which contain one or more export rules that process each client access request
+• Export policy containing one or more export rules that process each client access request

 resource "azurerm_netapp_account" "analytics" {